 Bureau of Industry and Security, Commerce.

 On March 24, 2016, the Bureau of Industry and Security (BIS) published a final rule, Temporary General License.
 The March 24 final rule created a temporary general license that restored, for a specified time period, the licensing requirements and policies under the Export Administration Regulations (EAR) for exports, reexports, and transfers (in-country) as of March 7, 2016, to two entities (ZTE Corporation and ZTE Kangxun) that were added to the Entity List on March 8, 2016.
-At this time, the U.S. Government has decided to extend the temporary general license until February 27, 2017.
-In order to implement this decision, this final rule revises the temporary general license to remove the expiration date of November 28, 2016, and to substitute the date of February 27, 2017.
+At this time, the U.S. Government has decided to extend the temporary general license until November 28, 2016.
+In order to implement this decision, this final rule revises the temporary general license to Start Printed Page 55373remove the expiration date of August 30, 2016, and to substitute the date of November 28, 2016.
 This final rule makes no other changes to the EAR.

 Start Further Info

 Chair, End-User Review Committee, Office of the Assistant Secretary, Export Administration, Bureau of Industry and Security, Department of Commerce, Phone: (202) 482-5991, Email: ERC@bis.doc.gov.

 End Further Info